Export Controls Advisory Practice

 • Dual-use compliance: Help with dual-use goods, ensuring compliance with sensitive export controls.

-• AUKUS: Export license allowing the export to, between and among Australia, USA and UK.
+• AUKUS: A trilateral security partnership between Australia, USA and UK.

 • SPIRE to LITE: Migration support from SPIRE UK licensing application system to a new system LITE.